 SEQUENCE OF SCIENCE COURSES

 The academic progression through the science curriculum for students preparing for college admission would be:

 9th grade Earth and the Environment,

-10th grade Biology
+10^a grade Biology

-11th grade Chemistry
+11^a grade Chemistry

-12th grade Physics
+12^a grade Physics

 Other possible sequencing is outlined below.

 WORLD LANGUAGE DEPARTMENT

 The basic objective of the World Language Department at Trinity is to promote the knowledge and use of a foreign language through the four fundamental language skills: listening, speaking, reading, and writing.
 It is also our goal to develop an understanding of specific foreign cultures and consequently sensitivity and adaptability to differences in general.

 Three modern foreign languages, French, Spanish and Chinese, and one classical language, Latin, are taught at Trinity.
 Students beginning a language and working satisfactorily have the opportunity to continue the selected language through a four-year sequence.
 Because of changing college admissions requirements, we recommend participation in language classes for a minimum of two years; however, students may move on to the more advanced level only with the approval of the teacher at each level.
 A student may begin a second foreign language with the approval of his/her present language teacher.
 It is a World Language Department policy and expectation that successful students will continue their language of choice for a minimum of two consecutive years.

 511 FRENCH 1

 1 CREDIT LEVEL A

 The French 1 course provides a balanced approach to the four language skills: listening, speaking, reading and writing.
 Students are encouraged to communicate with classmates and to express their own ideas using the target language.
 While the primary focus is on communication and situational vocabulary, students will also gain a solid foundation of grammatical structures.

 Prerequisite: Satisfactory language arts achievement in 7th and 8th grades.
 If begun as a second foreign language, approval of current teacher.

 521 FRENCH 2

 1 CREDIT LEVEL A

 Students continue to develop and refine the communication skills presented in Level 1.
 This course encourages greater fluency in oral and written expression, stressing greater vocabulary development and more complex grammatical structures.
 Students will be capable of recounting events in the past, present and future, as well as express hopes and wishes.

 Prerequisites: 78% in French 1 and teacher approval

-FRENCH 3H
+531 FRENCH 3H

 1 CREDIT LEVEL H

 Students use the language skills acquired in the previous years to study an overview of French history, art and literature from prehistoric times to the French Revolution.
 This course also provides a comprehensive review of all previously studied grammatical structures and introduces more complex and nuanced structures as well.
 Reading selections progress from excerpts and short stories to novels

 Prerequisite: 90% in French 2 and teacher approval.

 541/552 FRENCH 4H/AP©

 1 CREDIT LEVEL H/ AP

 This emphasis of this course is on developing greater fluency in oral and written expression.
 Oral expression is practiced via presentations and discussion in French of local, national and global current events; social and global issues; beauty and aesthetics; public and personal identities; and science and technology.
 Reading comprehension and vocabulary come from an in-depth analysis of various written media and literary works ranging from newspaper articles to full-length novels.
-Special attention is paid to developing the interpersonal and presentational skills specific to the AP exam.
-Students in this course are encouraged, but not required to take the Advanced Placement© test in May.
+Students in this course will be prepared to take the Advanced Placement© test in May and so special attention is paid to developing the interpersonal and presentational skills specific to the AP exam.

 Prerequisite: Teacher approval.